phorvicheka-python/resarch-fairseq-fairss/ML example with pytorch.md

 ```

 ### 3. Regression

+Regression is a type of machine learning task that involves predicting continuous numerical values.
+In regression, the model learns to establish a relationship between input features and output values, allowing it to make predictions on unseen data points.

    - Dataset: Let's use the "Boston Housing" dataset, which is a regression task.
    - Early stopping: We will use early stopping based on the validation loss.